-Although choosing the right materials and measuring performance are key factors in sustainable living, we believe that green is a design concept.
-A great home that anticipates your family's future needs may eliminate the building of yet another home that will consume additional materials and energy.
+Although choosing the right materials and measuring performance are key factors in sustainable living, "going green" is more than that.
+Green is a design concept.
+A great home plan that anticipates your family's future needs may eliminate the building of yet another home that will consume additional materials, energy and money.
 In other words, a true green home must be a well-designed, attractive, flexible home that is a joy to live in for years to come.

 If you’re looking for an architectural style that will complement your green home, consider contemporary-modern.
 Contemporary-modern house plans often feature unusual, slanted (or "shed") rooflines which can accommodate solar panels.
 What’s more, contemporary-modern home plans will often boast an abundance of windows and/or indoor-outdoor living areas which can play into passive heating and cooling strategies.